bryance-oyang/websocket_ctube/README.md

 # Websocket Ctube
-Websocket Ctube (`ws_ctube`) is a barebones, header-only library to make it simple for a running C/C++ program to broadcast data to web browsers in real-time and in a non-blocking manner.
+`ws_ctube` is a barebones, header-only library to make it easy for a running C/C++ program to share data with webpages in real-time and in a non-blocking manner.
+An intended use case is for high performance C/C++ code to be able to display its data in web browsers while actively running.

-Call `ws_ctube_broadcast()` to send data to all connected browsers.
+Call `ws_ctube_broadcast()` to send arbitrary data to all connected browsers via the WebSocket standard.
 The main C/C++ program thread can continue to run while the network operations are handled by `ws_ctube` in separate threads.

 Simply include `ws_ctube.h` in your project and compile with `-pthread`.